 Southwest Wyoming Fishing Report

 Water releases from Fontenelle Reservoir are currently around 850 CFS.

-Current snowpack in the Upper and Lower Green River Drainage is sitting at 62 percent of normal.
-Current water year to date precipitation in the Upper Green River Drainage is 112 percent of normal.
-Current water year to date precipitation in the Lower Green River Drainage is 120 percent of normal.
+Current snowpack in the Upper Green River Drainage is sitting at 71 percent of average.
+Snowpack in the Lower Green River Drainage is sitting at 41 percent of normal.
+Current water year to date precipitation in the Upper Green River Drainage is 106 percent of normal.
+Current water year to date precipitation in the Lower Green River Drainage is 96 percent of normal.

+Southwest Wyoming Fishing Report